purescript/documentation/errors/OrphanTypeDeclaration.md

 compiler has found a declaration for which a definition did not follow.

 This is often caused by typographical issues.
 Check to see that the declaration and the definition are spelled the same.
-Purescript is a whitespace sensitive language and the presence of an extra space can make the definition look like a part of the declaration.
+PureScript is a whitespace sensitive language and the presence of an extra space can make the definition look like a part of the declaration.

 ## Fix